 As many of you know, our family just finished our first year of homeschooling this month!
 W completed 2nd grade (and 3rd grade in Math) and he is ready to start again in August.
 The first year learning curves can really be a doozy especially when it comes to curriculum.
 It is always helpful for new homeschool parents to receive suggestions and advice from mamas who have been there so, as promised, I am devoting a post to sharing our homeschool curriculum with you all.

 If you read about Our Public School to Homeschool Transition then you know that we started out with a boxed curriculum called My Father’s World.
-It is a great set if you are a beginner or if you just really like boxed sets, but we discovered that we lean more toward an eclectic style.
-This means that we pick and choose curriculum for each subject that works best for us and we don’t stick to just one style or company.
-W is a very visual learner and we will have a newborn this fall so we have moved to some less teacher intensive, more computer based programs.
+It is a great set and we really enjoyed it, but wanted to try some different sets this year.
+My oldest son, W, is a very visual learner and we will have a newborn this fall so we have moved to some less teacher intensive, more computer based programs.
 W will be doing some of his work via online courses and listening to lessons on audio cds.
 I really feel like this will boost his interest in certain subjects and that will, in turn, boost his grades.

 Our 3rd Grade Homeschool Curriculum